Index

 Documentation

-Retrieves a pointer to the iio_device
+LibIIO.CLibIIO.iio_buffer_get_device — Functioniio_buffer_get_device(buffer)Retrieves a pointer to the iio_device structure.

 Parameters

-: A pointer to aniio_buffer
+buf::Ptr{iio_buffer}: A pointer to aniio_bufferstructure

 Returns